 Randy and my Dad looked at each other.
 “I’ll get the car,” said Randy.
 My father sighed.
 “I’ll come with you.”

-On the road, a kid on a bike pointed to where he’d seen a yellow dog.
+On the road, a kid on a bike pointed to where he’d seen a tan dog.
 Randy and my father parked the car.
-To their horror they had to traipse through people’s properties calling for “Poopsie!”
+To their horror, they had to traipse through people’s properties calling for “Poopsie!”
 Everywhere they went, someone had seen the dog go that-away.

 Hours later, they came back empty-handed and disappointed.
 My parents left.
 The kids went to bed, crying.